rags/toggle-test/README.md

 * integration-specs/test/FooSpec.scala
 * integration-specs/test/Foo$Spec.scala

-But the best match is *foo-lib/test/FooSpec.scala* as this file already exists.
+The best match is *foo-lib/test/FooSpec.scala* as this file already exists.

 If this file did not exist, then the user will be presented with all the options and the selected file is automatically created.